DIYbiosphere/sphere/CONTRIBUTING.md

 Make sure to check out our [FAQs] for a list of common questions.

-## Apply for membership
+## Request membership
-Submit a new issue with the Title: 'Applying for membership' and in the Comment section add a description of yourself and why you would like to join (optional but useful for those considering your application).
-Also, please specify if you would like to be added to a [Team]()
+Submit a new issue with the Title: 'Requesting membership' and in the Comment section add a description of yourself and why you would like to join (optional but useful for those considering your application).
+Also, please specify if you would like to be added to a [Team]

 As a member of the DIYbiosphere organization in GitHub, you have _write_ access to the repositories (learn more about [permission levels])